nelemansc/markdown-resume/markdown/resume.md

 _2011 - 2016_

-* Scheduled, organized & executed software rollouts across 6700 location in United States and Canada
+* Scheduled, organized & executed software rollouts across 6700 locations in the United States and Canada

 * Implemented a configuration management system for the POS systems to eliminate configuration drift